PHION-pm/documentation/Introduction.md

 # Introduction

-Phion is an all-in-one rice manager.
+PHION is an all-in-one rice manager.
 By using this program, you can easily create, store, manage, install, and even share your rice packages.

 The main motivation behind this project was that I've had issues with managing a lot of dots and configurations.
-Keeping them on Github is okay and gets the job done (somewhat) but copy pasting configs becomes a repetitive task.
-Phion aims at easing that monotonous process.
-Phion will allow you to switch between dots way more easily and manage them in a way more organized manner.
+Keeping them on GitHub is okay and gets the job done (somewhat) but copy pasting configs becomes a repetitive task.
+PHION aims at easing that monotonous process.
+PHION will allow you to switch between dots way more easily and manage them in a way more organized manner.

-To see what WMs and programs are going to be supported check out [Support](Support/Overview.md)
+To see what Window Managers and programs are going to be supported check out [Support](Support/Overview.md)

 I have broken down various its various functions into multiple segments.

 - ## Create

 	While starting out with ricing, it may as well be a daunting task.
 Looking at documentations and configs may overwhelm people.
-If all a user wants is to change a few keybinds, border colors, wallpaper, accents and terminal colors, PHION can be quite useful for this purpose as it can be used to generate basic configurations, similar to how `pywal` or `wal` works.
+If all a user wants is to change a few key bindings, border colors, wallpaper, accents and terminal colors, PHION can be quite useful for this purpose as it can be used to generate basic configurations, similar to how `pywal` or `wal` works.

 	PHION doesn't discourage people from diving into documentations or advanced stuff.
 Mainly because of its simplicity.
 PHION will only provide the most basic configuration options.
 Somewhat like a quick template.
 In order to customize it further the user has to dive deeper into ricing.